 Not Enough Progress on my new entrepreneurial venture

-I’m sad to say, I didn’t achieve all my entrepreneurial goals.
+I’m sad to say I didn’t achieve all my entrepreneurial goals.
 I planned on writing an e-book and failed to finish.

 I planned on coming up with a business model to monetize and turn my skills into a business.
 I didn’t execute.

-I bit off more than I could chew by committing myself to some things I just didn’t have time to do.
+I bit off more than I could chew by committing myself to things I didn’t have time to do.
 This is something that just couldn’t be avoided because making the move to France and vagabonding took all my effort and all my time.

 With my home